 In fact roughly 34,000 Americans commit suicide annually.
 When you compare that to the more than 40,000 women who will die of breast cancer each year, it becomes crystal clear that suicide is a serious killer.

-As a life insurance policy holder or policy seeker, what does the risk and reality of suicide actually mean in relation to your policy or policy eligibility?
+So then, as a life insurance policy holder or policy seeker, what does the risk and reality of suicide actually mean in relation to your policy or policy eligibility?

 Does Life Insurance Pay for Suicide Death?

 The short answer is yes, life insurance pays for death by suicide if after the two year suicide exclusion period, the exceptions appear to be Colorado and Missouri which may have a one year suicide exclusion timeline.

 Life insurance companies each have their own rules and clauses, and these may even differ from policy to policy under the same insurance company.
 Generally, suicide is caused or linked to depression.
 It is important to remember that depression is a mood disorder, and suicide is a result of this disorder.

 When considered like this, it may not surprise you that many insurance companies will in fact honor a policy held by a person who commits suicide, i.e. the life insurance company will pay out the death benefit to the policy holder’s beneficiaries if the primary insured commits suicide.
 However, pay out is subject to certain exclusions.

 Some insurance companies may have special stipulations.
 For example, if a person had been diagnosed with depression prior to buying life insurance, the company may have charged a premium for death in the event of suicide.
 If the policy holder took this, they will be covered.
 If not, the policy will not be valid.

 It is also common for a life insurance policy to have a clause stating that it will not honor a policy in the event of suicide within the first year or two of holding the policy.
 If suicide occurs after the stated time period, the life insurance will then render the policy valid.
 This is a very common practice among life insurance companies.